trackle-iot/trackle-boilerplate-esp-idf/README.md

 git remote remove origin
 ```

-4. Create a new empty repository (no default README or .gitignore) where to push the new project (e.g. on Github);
+4. Create a new empty repository (no default README or `.gitignore`) on Github, where the new project will be pushed;

 5. Add the new repository as origin of the new project and push changes to it: